Shalom-P/JUDAS/README.md

 ## Installation

-To run the SPOTIFY, follow these steps:
+To run the JUDAS, follow these steps:

 ### Prerequisites